MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 ## Add a new export destination

 To add destinations, you'll need to be an administrator of your Dynamics 365 Customer Insights instance.
+If you are exporting to Microsoft services, we assume both services are in the same organization.

 1. Go to **Admin** > **Export destinations**.